hirux06/leetcode-solutions/README.md

 # leetcode-solutions

-This repo contains solutions of my leetcode questiona.
+This repo contains solutions of my leetcode questions, which I'm currently solving.
-Note: The answers will be correct but may not be effective in memory and time...
+Note: The answers will be correct but may not be efficient in memory and time wise...

 BTW, thanks for checking out..!!